Pumpkin Village at the Dallas Arboretum

 Dining options

-Dining options include several casual cafes and a more formal experience at the Restaurant DeGolyer.
+Dining options include several casual cafes and a more formal dining experience at the Restaurant DeGolyer.
 Afternoon tea requires an advance reservation of at least 26 hours.
-Call 214-515-6511 or email [email protected] to reserve your spot.
+You can also bring your own food in and enjoy a picnic.

-Even better, check out a local restaurant while you are in town.
+Even better, I recommend checking out a local restaurant while you are in town.
 A fabulous casual lunch option known as Torchy’s tacos is located just minutes away.
 This popular casual Tex-Mex restaurant first opened in Austin and has expanded to include several locations in Texas, Colorado, and Oklahoma.
 They offer a huge menus of tacos which are all a la carte so you can mix and match to your heart’s desire.
+So delicious!

 Fried avocado tacos at Torchy's in Dallas, TX